Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘Thanks, Dennis.’
 Harry grimaced and exchanged a brief glance with Katie.

 Harry shook his head.
 ‘I’d better go and find out by myself.
-In case I come back quite late and don’t see you guys before you leave tomorrow, then I hope you have a good summer, Katie dearest.
+If I come back quite late and don’t see you guys before you leave tomorrow, then I hope you have a good summer, Katie dearest.
 I doubt we’ll be able to exchange letters, but I’m sure we can try and meet up or something.’

 ‘Why won’t we see you on the train?’
 Katie asked.